Nurunnahar Fatema Begum: Publications

 She has over 100 publications in medical and scientific journals.

 Her published works include Congenital Cardiac Interventions and Research work in Bangladesh, Notes on basic Paediatric Cardiology, Manual of Basic and Advanced life support, Care of newborn and pregnant mother, etc.

 Philanthropy

-Dr. Begum has collaborated with many charitable organisations which include Little hearts, Muntada Aid and Qatar Red Crescent Charity, to help the women and children of Bangladesh.
+Begum has collaborated with many charitable organisations which include Little hearts, Muntada Aid and Qatar Red Crescent Charity, to help the women and children of Bangladesh.

-She is the founder and General secretary of the Wadud-Moimunnessa Charitable foundation.
-The foundation partakes in the weekly free Friday clinic in Begum's paternal village of Borlekha, Moulvibazar which is overseen by her eldest brother Mr. A.K.M.
+She is the founder and general secretary of the Wadud-Moimunnessa Charitable foundation.
+The foundation partakes in the weekly free Friday clinic in Begum's paternal village of Borlekha, Moulvibazar which is overseen by her eldest brother A.K.M.
 Faruque.

 As a sign of encouragement the WM foundation awards gold medals and honorariums to up-and-coming pediatricians.
 The foundation has also set up the Wadud-Moimunnessa community clinic in 2020, which offers maximum healthcare for minimum pay.

 She is always looking for ways to help her country and its people.
 She believes in giving back to the community that has helped nurture her and her family.